 When registering your business with the Finanzamt, you get to fill out a somewhat complicated seven-page form called the Fragebogen zur Steuerlichen Erfassung (questionnaire for tax registration).

-Sorted is an amazing web app that helps you fill out this questionnaire for free.
+Sorted is an amazing web app that helps you fill out this questionnaire in English and for free.